—–BEGIN PGP SIGNED MESSAGE—–

 Handling security incidents is the main service provided by CSIRT-SPMS, which will always take into account the scope of the incident, including, among others:

-1) Coordination and facilitation of communications with internal SPMS teams and/or other entities such as CNCS, suppliers, MS/SNS entities, etc.;
+1) Liaison and communications facilitator with internal SPMS teams and/or eSIS entities;

 2) Technical security analyses and investigations;